uwplse/Cassius/README.md

 Cassius
 =======

-Cassius synthesizes CSS from examples of how a website should look.
-Unlike WYSIWYG tools like Dreamweaver or Photoshop, Cassius can generate responsive designs that work well even when the content or screen size change.
+Cassius is a formalization of CSS, making it possible to build tools that reason about the appearance of web pages.

 Installing
 ------------

 You'll need to install Racket (6.3 or later) <http://racket-lang.org>
-and Z3 <https://github.com/Z3Prover/z3> (4.4.0 exactly).
-Once Racket
-and Z3 are set up, edit the `z3.sh` script, to call your installation of Z3.
-(Make sure to pass through all arguments.)
+and Z3 <https://github.com/Z3Prover/z3> (latest git; not version 4.4.1).
+Make sure Z3 is in your path.

 Test out your Cassius installation by running, from the top-level directory,